naveens01/nginx-operator-refinement/devportal.md

 # DevPortal NGINX Operator Refinement Documentation

 ## Summary
-DevPortal’s configuration involves two configuration files—one for the default domain and another for custom domains, similar to the Control Plane setup.
+DevPortal’s configuration involves two configuration files—one for the default domain and another for custom domains.
 The system leverages an NGINX Operator-based approach where configuration is managed using Custom Resource Definitions (CRDs).
 Additionally, Cloudflare is integrated for SSL verification.
-When Cloudflare is enabled, SSL certificates are verified through it; when disabled, the system behaves as the Control Plane, using direct SSL verification.
+When Cloudflare is enabled, SSL certificates are verified through it; when disabled, the system handles SSL verification internally.

 ## Motivation
 The current system, which uses Kubernetes jobs for managing domain-specific configurations, lacks robustness and fault tolerance.
 Transitioning to an operator-based model will enhance scalability and reliability, while Cloudflare integration will provide improved SSL handling.